CesarChavezNava/plate-id-bot/README.md

 Below are the main bot commands (found in `src/telegram/handlers`).
 For each command there's a short description, usage examples, and a placeholder where you can add an image showing the command in action.

-- /start — Show welcome message and initial instructions
-- /register — Register the user in the service
-- /help — Show help and available commands
-- /allergy <item> — Add an allergy to the user's profile
-- /food <item> | <score> — Rate a food item; score can be 1 (like) or 0 (dislike)
-- /list — Show foods or allergies
-- Photo upload — Send an image; the bot will try to identify the dish and suggest rating options

 ### /start

 Description: Welcome message and short instructions.